hyperhq/docs.hyper.sh-hyper/Reference/CLI/volume_create.md

       --help=false          Print usage
       --name=               Specify volume name
-      --size=               Specify volume size (a multiple of 10 GB, up to 1TB) --snapshot=           Specify snapshot id or name to restore
+      --size=               Specify volume size (a multiple of 10 GB, up to 50 GB) --snapshot=           Specify snapshot id or name to restore

 Creates a new volume that containers can consume and store data in.
 If a name is not specified, Hyper.sh generates a random id.
 You create a volume and then configure the container to use it, for example: